Nullspace-MC/CutefulCake/README.md

 * Default : 32768
 * Must be either -1 (no limit) or 0 or above

+`emeraldOreUpdateSuppressor`
+* Makes all emerald ore blocks act as an update suppressor
+* Type : boolean
+* Default : false

 ### Loggers :
 `tps`
 * Allows you to see tps and mspt of server